tiffany-lina/alu-shell/io_redirections_and_filters/README.md

 Task 19: 19-AZ replaces all occurrences of 'A' with 'Z' and 'c' with 'e' from input read via stdin.
 Task 20: 20-hiago removes all occurrences of letters 'c' and 'C' from input read via stdin.
 Task 21: 21-reverse reverses its input read via stdin.
+Task 22: 22-users_and_homes displays all users and their home directories from /etc/passwd, sorted alphabetically by username.